wkorando/loominated-java/README.md

 # Loominated Java

 The purpose of this project is to demonstrate the three central features of project loom; Virtual Threads, Structured Concurrency, and Scoped Values.
-Primarily the project is demonstrating Structured Concurrency as it will have the most impact on how Java developers design and write applications that execute tasks concurrently.
+Primarily the project is demonstrating how Structured Concurrency will introduce a new coding model to Java that greatly improves and simplifies the process of writing, reasoning about, and debugging concurrent code.

-The basic premise of the application is a service for estimating the cost of flying between two locations by polling price estimates from multiple airlines.

 ## Virtual Threads

 The central feature of Project Loom, virtual threads separate the concept of threads into two distinct parts.
 The Platform Thread, which is functionally similar to old threads, with a close relationship to underlying OS threads.
 And Virtual Threads, which exist in memory only and run on top of platform threads.
-For a high-level overview of virtual threads, see this video: https://www.youtube.com/watch?v=bOnIYy3Y5OA.
+For a high-level overview of virtual threads, see this video: [https://www.youtube.com/watch?v=bOnIYy3Y5OA](https://www.youtube.com/watch?v=bOnIYy3Y5OA).
+For a more in-depth explanation on virtual threads be sure to read the [JEP 444](https://openjdk.org/jeps/444).

 ## Structured Concurrency

-Structured Concurrency, currently in preview as of JDK 23, is a another feature part of project loom, that's designed to allow developers to break a unit of work into multiple tasks that can be executed simultaneously.
+Structured Concurrency, currently in preview as of JDK 23, is another feature part of project loom, that's designed to allow developers to break a unit of work into multiple tasks that can be executed simultaneously.
 The benefit structured concurrency provides, if for shutdown, cancellation, and error handling of the tasks being executed in parallel.

 ## Scoped Values